Q & A - Is there a witch-hunt against ex British soldiers?

 Who is saying there is a ‘witch-hunt’ against former soldiers involved in killings during the conflict in Ireland?

-Some right-wing newspapers (The Daily Mail and The Sun) have recently published misleading and inaccurate information claiming that there is a ‘witch-hunt'.
+Some right-wing British newspapers have published misleading and inaccurate information claiming that there is a ‘witch-hunt'.

 A group of MPs and peers (some of whom are ex-military and are sometimes referred to as the “military wing” of the Tory party) along with some unionist MPs, have also raised the issue in parliament.